faustodavid/ListPool/README.md

 * ValueListPool<T>
   * stack only
   * Allocation-free
-  * Can be created using stackalloc as initial buffer
+  * Can be created using stackalloc or an array as initial buffer
-  * Cannot be deserialized
+  * **Cannot be serialized/deserialized**
-  * Cannot be created with parameterless constructors, otherwise it is created in an invalid state
+  * **Cannot be created with parameterless constructors**, otherwise it is created in an invalid state
   * Because it is ValueType when it is passed to other methods, it is passed by copy, not by reference.
-It is good for performance, but any modifications don't affect the original instance.
-In case it is required to be updated, it is required to use the "ref" keyword in the parameter.
+In case it is required to be updated, it is required to use the "ref" modifier in the parameter.

  ## Benchmarks